 But how does a Soulblight Gravelord army play on a tabletop?
 First let’s go through the main rules for this army.

-- Legion of Blood (Neferata’s personal army, greater focus on Deathrattle units)
+• Legion of Blood (Neferata’s personal army, greater focus on Vampire heroes).
+Unlocks Black Knights as battleline.

-- Legion of Night (Mannfred’s minions, focus on ambush tactics)
+• Legion of Night (Mannfred’s minions, focus on ambush tactics).
+Unlocks Fell Bats and Vargheists as battleline.

-- Vyrkos Dynasty (Belladamma’s children, with focus on magic and summonable units, in particular Dire Wolves)
+• Vyrkos Dynasty (Belladamma’s children, with focus on Deadwalker units, in particular Dire Wolves).

-- Avengorii Dynasty (Lauka Vai is their queen, focus on monsters like Zombie Dragon and Terrorgheist)
+• Avengorii Dynasty (Lauka Vai is their queen, focus on monsters).
+Unlocks Zombie Dragon, Terrorgheist and Vargheist as battleline.

-The second thing to understand is an important keyword: Summonable.
-Not all units have this keyword: We are talking mostly of the underlings of the army like zombies, skeletons and bats.
-Thanks to this keyword, those units can be healed, outright resurrected once destroyed or set in reserve to summon them from the gravesites: 4 spots on the terrain that you can pick at the beginning of the match.
+The second thing to consider is an important keyword: Summonable.
+This is given mostly to the underlings of the army like zombies, skeletons and bats, but also to some heroes like the Wight Kings.
+Thanks to this keyword, those units can be healed, outright resurrected once destroyed or set in reserve to summon them from the gravesites.

 This is an important part of the playstyle of the army as the infantry is all relatively cheap and weak and bringing back the lost models or units is essential to maintain control of the objectives.